Quick answer

 How does Raleigh compare to other tech cities for cost of living?

-Is the Research Triangle a good place for tech workers?
+Is the Research Triangle good for biotech careers?

 Ready to make Raleigh feel like home?